Ciezo/ciezo/README.md

 ### Hi there 👋
-I like software engineering because it is art!
-Composing technical solutions from ideas to see it into fruition brings satisfaction to my nerves.
+I like software engineering because it is art 🎨🖥💻📶! **Composing technical solutions** from ideas to see it into fruition brings satisfaction to my nerves.

 <!-- # GitHub Stats -->
 <!-- ![Github stats](https://github-readme-stats.vercel.app/api?username=ciezo&show_icons=true) -->